 For example, you might finish the call by saying you'll send your resume and call back in two weeks, then double-checking that you have the person's email address written down correctly.

 Once you've confirmed your next steps, make sure you note them all down on your action grid (see above).

 If you left a message or sent through your resume, but you haven't heard back from anyone in a week or two, don't be afraid to call again.
 Chances are that person has been busy.
 Being persistent can demonstrate to potential employers that you would be enthusiastic and dedicated employee.

 Prove you're professional and worth employing by doing everything that you said you would, and doing it quickly.

-If you said you'd email your CV or contact details, do it as soon as you get off the phone!
-If you said you'd call back in a day, then don't call back a day later than you agreed.
+If you said you'd email your resume or contact details, do it as soon as you get off the phone.
+If you said you'd call back in a day, then call back in a day - don't call back a day later than you said you would.

 Use your action grid (see above) to keep track of the things you need to do, and to keep a record of the dates you do them.